AffronEYE® (Saffron Extract for Eye Health)

 Frequently asked questions about AffronEYE® (Saffron Extract for Eye Health)

-The clinically studied dose for AffronEYE® (Saffron Extract for Eye Health) is 20-30 mg/day saffron in clinical AMD trials; AffronEYE provides higher crocin content per gram.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 20-30 mg/day saffron in clinical AMD trials; AffronEYE provides higher crocin content per gram Always follow the product label and check with a healthcare provider for personal advice.

-Known drug interactions may include: Antidepressants — saffron has serotonergic activity; theoretical additive effects.
+Possible interactions include: Antidepressants — saffron has serotonergic activity; theoretical additive effects.
 Anticoagulants — modest antiplatelet effects.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.